bedieber/awesome-leadership/README.md

 ## Improving myself

-Methods in this category are useful to identify goals and challenges, structure ideas and information in oneselves daily work.
+Methods in this category are useful to identify goals and challenges, structure ideas and information in oneself's daily work.

 ### The Eisenhower matrix
 The classic tool of prioritizing tasks.
 It helps you to find out what to do with a specific task at hand.
 For that, you assess its importance and its urgency.
 This results in a 2D plot that you can divide into quadrants.